nene/filter-row/README.markdown

 =====================

-Plugin for Ext.grid.GridPanel that places form fields right below grid headers, where they can be used for filtering grid contents or (haven't really tried that) inserting new data.
+Plugin for Ext.grid.GridPanel that places form fields right below grid headers, where they can be used for filtering grid contents.

 Licensed under [GNU General Public License v3][gpl3].